geocolumbus/prismjs-webjar-example/README.md

     }
     };

-How did I figure out what files to include?
-By perusing the PrismJS project [components directory](https://github.com/PrismJS/prism/tree/gh-pages/components) on GitHub.
+You can figure out what files to include by perusing the PrismJS project [components directory](https://github.com/PrismJS/prism/tree/gh-pages/components) on GitHub.
 Everything starts with prism-core, and many require prism-clike as the second dependency.
 In addition to the /components directory, this webjar serves files from